John Oliver grills Dustin Hoffman about sexual harassment allegations

 On Monday, Hoffman duked it out with Oliver on the stage, where the actor was joined by his fellow "Wag the Dog" co-star Robert De Niro, producer Jane Rosenthal and director Barry Levinson.

-According to the Post, Hoffman also said during the panel that he has "never met" Graham.
+According to the Post, Hoffman said during the panel discussion that he has "never met" Graham.

 "I still don't know who this woman is," Hoffman said.
 "I never met her; if I met her it was in concert with other people."